anthony0727/flux-tinygrad-opt/README.md

 Cumulative inference times for propagating through all kernels.

-Best time among all methods is chosen for each kernel.
+Best time among all methods is chosen for each kernel. e.g. BEAM(594.451) would be chosen for kernel_X for below table.

 Flux's flow breaks down to 1423 tinygrad kernels.